1.3 - Extractive industries transparency

 - A Multi-Stakeholder Group (MSG) was established on 23 November 2016 to oversee the Extractive Industries Transparency Initiative (EITI) process in Australia.
 The MSG is a requirement of the EITI Standard.

-- The Australian EITI MSG will need to agree on how the 2016 EITI Standard will be applied, ensuring consistency with Australian legislative and policy frameworks.
+- The existing Technical Working Group to continue with a focus on addressing the 2016 EITI Standards requirement concerning Project Level Reporting.
+It also agreed that a new group would be established to review the Beneficial Ownership requirement.
+These Working Groups will need to agree on how the 2016 EITI Standard will be applied, ensuring consistency with Australian legislative and policy frameworks.

 Government: Department of Industry, Innovation and Science; Department of Foreign Affairs and Trade, Australian Taxation Office, Department of the Treasury, state and territory governments.